Salt Lake County, Utah: District council members

-Politics and Government
+Politics

-Like most of Utah, Salt Lake County usually favors candidates from the Republican Party.
-While it is somewhat conservative for an urban county, it has been somewhat friendlier to Democrats than the rest of the state, and has traditionally been more competitive in state and local elections than Utah as a whole.
-As evidence of this, all but one Democrat in the state House of Representatives and all six Democrats in the state Senate represent districts based in the county.
+Like most of Utah, Salt Lake County has traditionally favored candidates from the Republican Party.
+However, while it is relatively conservative for an urban county, it has been friendlier to Democratic candidates than the rest of the state.
+All but one Democrat in the state House of Representatives, and all six Democrats in the state Senate, represent districts based in the county.
+Democratic presidential candidates managed to carry the county four times between 2008 and 2024, despite losing the state by large margins.

 In 2004, Republican President George W. Bush won the county over Democrat John Kerry 59% to 37%.
 In 2008, however, Democrat Barack Obama won Salt Lake County by an extremely narrow margin, 48.17% to 48.09%, over Republican John McCain—a difference of 296 votes.
 It was the first time since 1964, when Lyndon B. Johnson was the Democratic candidate, that Salt Lake County had voted for a Democrat in a presidential race.
 In 2012, the Republicans recaptured the county, as Mitt Romney received 58% of the vote to Obama's 38%.
 In 2016, Democrat Hillary Clinton won the county with 41.5% of the vote, to Republican Donald Trump's 32.6% and Independent and Utah-native Evan McMullin's 25.9%—a much wider margin of over 35,000 votes.
 In 2020, Salt Lake County saw a strong Democratic trend when Joe Biden carried it with 53% of the vote.
 He was the first Democratic presidential candidate to win a majority of the county's vote since Johnson.

+In 2004, the Constitutional Amendment 3 that defined marriage as between one man and one woman passed the county with 54.4% of the vote, only neighboring Summit County and Grand County in the eastern part of the state voting no on the amendment that passed statewide with 66% of the vote.
+Salt Lake County was the only county to vote in favor of the amendment where it did not receive more than 55% of the vote.